 It became a tradition that, on the fourth Sunday of Lent, people would return to their mother church for a special service.
 This pilgrimage was apparently known as “going a-mothering”, and became something of a holiday event, with domestic servants–like our downstairs staff at Downton Abbey–traditionally given the day off to visit their own families as well as their mother church.

-My mother lives across the country so this year will be no different for us.
+My mother lives across the country so celebrating remotely is still in place.

 - Send a Card or write a letter

 Simnel cakes originated in the medieval era.
 The cake is also served as Mothering Cake.

 It is a light fruitcake, covered in marzipan, then toasted.
 Eating the cake signifies the end of Lent so it is rich in butter, eggs and milk which were restricted during Lent.
 Marzipan or almond paste is baked into the middle and topped with eleven marzipan balls representing the true disciples of Jesus (omitting Judas).
 In some variations, Christ is also represented by the placement of a ball in the centre.